twilkinson3421/next-loc/README.md

 ## Log Errors & Warnings

-Next Loc makes some checks to ensure that localisation will function as expected (these can be expected in `internal/checks.ts`).
+Next Loc makes some checks to ensure that localisation will function as expected (these can be inspected in `internal/checks.ts`).
 To enable these checks, add the `<LocaleLogProvider />` component at the app root.

 These checks cover: